Justin-Sniesak/Justin-Sniesak/README.md

 Thank you for visiting my GitHub.
-My focus is on developing expertise and proficiency in both K8, Terraform and Python.
-Some Puppet, Grafana, and of course, keeping up with any changes in the RHEL space.
+My focus is on developing expertise and proficiency in both K8 and Python along with GCP and Python in the AI space.
 While I do not intend on going forward in the cloud engineering space outside of maintaining all three cloud fundamentalcerts, I am certainly open to a conversation pertaining to that if the oppertunity arose.
 Until then, or unless that occurs, I intend on focusing on mastery of K8 and Python.
 Please see the applicable readme.md files of each repo for details, screen captures and any other applicable specifics.
 I will be keeping my LinkedIn updated with my progress towards these goals, along with hands-on done here on my GitHub.

-As I have been working through the Udacity GCP Fundamentals course I am finishing up, I have enjoyed the labs and learning, especially using GKE and Kubernetes, more then any tech I have touched recently.
-The level of engagement and intrest I have enjoyed while working through this course has inspired me to go all in on the above technologies for this next stage in my my career going forward - Specifically for either a Staff Platform engineering role.

-As such, I am setting a more ambitious goal for myself to level up my career more then I ever have in the past before.
-I am going to obtain the below certifications, and complete the following courses - proving hand-on proficiency and subject matter expertise through professionally well documented repos and code, in the following timeframe, as the below align with everything else time wise that I have going in my life.
-One of the reasons I am calling this timeline out is this sets specific chronological deadlines I will  strive to adhere to, which increases the liklihood of completing these goals in the desired timeframe.
+As such, I am setting a highly ambitious goal for myself to level up my career more then I ever have in the past before, with the following certifications and courses.

-1. **Google Cloud Digital Leader Cert (Finish Udacity & Official GCP) | (1) Month | Second Week September 2025 (Plugin renew July 2028)**
+1. KodeKloud Engineer Course: Current - K8 & Git | Curriculum Order: Kubernetes/Git - Docker/Jenkins - Ansible/Terraform - Linux/Azure - AWS
-2. Intro to Python I Course | (2) Months | Second Week November 2025
+2. Intro to Python I Course | Udacity
-3. **Pass KCNA | (1) Month | Second Week December 2025 (Plugin renew October 2027)**
+3. Pass KCNA | KodeKloud | Plugin Renewal
-4. Intro to Python II Course | (1.5) Months | Fourth Week January 2026
+4. Intro to Python II Course | Udacity
-5. **Pass CKA | (2.5) Months | Second Week April 2026 (Plugin renew February 2028)**
+5. Pass GCP CDL | Google Official Training | Plugin Renewal
-6. Intermidiate Python Course | (2.25 Months) | Third Week June 2026
+6. Intermidiate Python Course | Udacity
-7. **Pass CKS | (1.5) Months | First Week August 2026 (Plugin renew June 2028)**
+7. Pass CKA | KodeKloud | Plugin Renewal
-8. Advanced Python Course | (1.5 Months) | Third Week September 2026
+8. Advanced Python Course | Udacity
-9. RHEL9 Administration Course | (3) Weeks | Second Week October 2026
-10. Introduction to Neural Networks with PyTorch Course | (5 Weeks) | Third Week November 2026
-11. Puppet Certified Professional Course & Grafana Path | (3) Weeks | Second Week December 2026
-12. Introduction to Neural Networks with Tensorflow Course | (5 Weeks) | Third Week January 2027
-13. **Renew Terraform Associate: Work through patch for handson | (1.5 Months) | First Week March 2027 (Plugin renew December 2028)**
-14. **Renew CCNA | (1 Month) | First Week April 2027 (Plugin renew January 2030)**
-15. Plugin Next - Anything new RHEL, K8 & Tensorflow/PyTorch proficiency
+9. NVIDIA Generative AI LLMs Associate Course | KodeKloud
+10. AI Programing with Python | Udacity
+11. Pass CKS | KodeKloud | Plugin Renewal

 This is in addition to maintaining my current certifications: